 If you’re a reader who wants to get to the meat of the matter without wading through the added words it may require for me to dissect my abstract observations and mystical mind wanderings in order to arrive at my conclusion, I’m going to answer that question.
-After all, I have spent the last six months pondering the subject and I’m interested for the answer as well.
-The answer is no.
+After all, I have spent the last 30 months pondering the subject and I’m interested for the answer as well.
+My answer is no.

 “I have come to the conclusion that drunk does not equal wasted.” -LA Holmberg

 So there you have it!
 It would appear that this life coach and fitness trainer just gave the thumbs up on drinking.
-If that’s what you needed to hear today, may your continued journey be prosperous and bright as you go on your way.
+If that’s what you were looking to hear today, may your continued journey be prosperous and bright as you go on your way.
 And for those of you who sense there’s more you need to know?
 You’re right, so we’ll continue.